Rainy Day Adventures: 52 Museums to Visit in New Hampshire

 - Did you know that at one time there were more than 100 summer boys and girls camps on Lake Winnipesaukee, the majority run by educators interested in the physical and moral health of youth?
 There are now about two dozen camps left.

 American Police Motorcycle Museum: 194 Daniel Webster Highway, Meredith.
 Features exhibits of motorcycles and motorcycle memorabilia including a 1948 Indian police motorcycle outfitted for the Laconia Police Department.
-Opening for the first time in June.
-10 a.m.-6 p.m. daily, Adults $12, credit, $10, cash; children under 12, $5.
+Open starting in May, daily 10 a.m.-6 p.m. daily, Adults $11, credit, $10, cash; children under 12, $5.

 Libby Museum: Route 109, Wolfeboro (569-1035).
 Natural history museum built in 1912 by local dentist Henry Libby includes mounted animals, Abenaki Indian artifacts and more.
-Open daily, except Monday, 10 a.m.-4 p.m.
+Open daily in June through Labor Day, except Mondays, 10 a.m.-4 p.m.

 The Mt.
 Kearsarge Indian Museum

 New Hampshire Telephone Museum: 22 East Main St., Warner (456-2234).
 Collection of telephones, equipment and tools from the very first telephones to the latest wireless devices.
 Display includes hand-cranked magneto boxes familiar to viewers of old movies - you know, "call me on the Don Ameche."
-Open Tuesday, Thursday and Saturday 10 a.m.-4 p.m.
+Open May 1 through October 31, Tuesday through Saturday 10 a.m.-4 p.m.
 Admission, $5; seniors, $4; under 5 free.

 - Did you know that until the New England Hurricane of 1938 small, private telephone companies were common in New Hampshire?
 It was only after all those trees fell that Bell Telephone bought them out and prospered.